PatternKV: Flattening KV Representation Expands Quantization Headroom: Experiments

 \paragraph{Results on GSM8K}

 We use GSM8K to assess quantization in the non–long-text regime, adopting a zero-shot chain-of-thought paradigm.
-Results are shown in Fig. \ref{fig:gsm8k_acc}.
+All results in Fig.~\ref{fig:gsm8k_acc} are obtained under the INT2 quantization setting.
 Our method reduces accuracy loss in the non–long-text setting.
 This suggests that preserving the fundamental patterns of KV vectors is critical for maintaining accuracy on reasoning-intensive tasks.